TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Index

-You might also like 12 Months of the Year
+You might also like Full Moon Names

-Find out what months have to do with the Moon, why there are 12 months, and what the month names mean. more
+Full Moons had given names in many ancient cultures.
+The Full Moon names we use today often reflect nature like Harvest Moon. more

 2017 / 2018 Cosmic Calendar

 List of cosmic events in 2017 an 2018 including supermoons, solar and lunar eclipses, meteor showers, solstices, and equinoxes. more

-Magnetic Declination
+12 Months of the Year

-A compass needle doesn't point to the geographical North Pole but to magnetic north.
-Did you know that it usually doesn't point to the magnetic North Pole either? more
+Find out what months have to do with the Moon, why there are 12 months, and what the month names mean. more

 Time Zones and DST in Europe